 - (1) K.S.A.
-16a-1-101 through 16a-9-102, and amendments thereto, prescribes maximum charges for all creditors, except lessors and those excluded (K.S.A.
-16a-1-202, and amendments thereto), extending consumer credit including consumer credit sales (subsection (14) of K.S.A.
-16a-1-301, and amendments thereto) and consumer loans (subsection (17) of K.S.A.
-16a-1-301, and amendments thereto), and displaces existing limitations on the powers of those creditors based on maximum charges. - (2) With respect to sellers of goods or services, small loan companies, licensed lenders, consumer and sales finance companies, industrial banks and loan companies, and commercial banks and trust companies, this act displaces existing limitations on their powers based solely on amount or duration of credit. - (3) Except as provided in subsection (1) and in the article on effective date and repealer (article 9), K.S.A.
-16a-1-101 through 16a-9-102, and amendments thereto, does not displace limitations on powers of credit unions, savings banks, savings and loan associations, or other thrift institutions whether organized for the profit of shareholders or as mutual organizations.

-- (4) Except as provided in subsections (1) and (2) and in the article on effective date and repealer (article 9), K.S.A.
-16a-1-101 through 16a-9-102, and amendments thereto, does not displace: - (a) Limitations on powers of supervised financial organizations (subsection (44) of K.S.A.
-16a-1-301, and amendments thereto) with respect to the amount of a loan to a single borrower, the ratio of a loan to the value of collateral, the duration of a loan secured by an interest in land, or other similar restrictions designed to protect deposits, or - (b) limitations on powers an organization is authorized to exercise under the laws of this state or the United States.
+16a-1-101 et seq., and amendments thereto, prescribes maximum charges for all creditors, except lessors and those excluded by K.S.A.
+16a-1-202, and amendments thereto, extends consumer credit including consumer credit sales and consumer loans, and displaces existing limitations on the powers of those creditors based on maximum charges. - (2) With respect to sellers of goods or services, licensed lenders, consumer and sales finance companies, industrial banks, loan companies, commercial banks and trust companies, this act displaces existing limitations on their powers based solely on amount or duration of credit. - (3) Except as provided in subsection (1) and K.S.A.
+16a-1-101 et seq., and amendments thereto, does not displace limitations on powers of credit unions, savings banks, savings and loan associations or other thrift institutions. - (4) Except as provided in K.S.A.
+16a-1-101 et seq., and amendments thereto, does not displace: - (a) Limitations on powers of supervised financial organizations with respect to the amount of a loan to a borrower or other similar restrictions designed to protect deposits or - (b) limitations on powers an organization is authorized to exercise under the laws of this state or the United States.